Scalable Back-Propagation-Free Training of Optical Physics-Informed Neural Networks: Two-Level BP-free Training for PINNs

 In ZO training, we directly train the TT factors $\{\mathbfcal{G}_k \}_{k=1}^L$.
 Take a weight matrix with size $512\times 512$ for example, the original dimension $d=2.62\times 10^5$, while the reduced number of variables in TT factors is $d'=256$ (with tensor size $8\times 4\times 4\times 4 \times 4 \times 4\times 4\times 8$, and TT-rank (1,2,2,2,1)).
 This reduces the problem dimensionality $d$ by $1023\times$, leading to dramatic {\it variance reduction} of the ZO gradient in Eq. (\ref{ZO gradient estimation}).
 As will be shown in Table \ref{tab:weight training}, such dimension reduction does little harm to the model learning capacity, but greatly improves the ZO training convergence.

-{\bf Comparison with other ZO Training.} Other techniques have also been reported to improve the convergence of ZO training, such as sparse ZO optimization~\citep{chen2023deepzero,liu2024sparse} and ZO variance-reduced gradient descent (SVRG)~\citep{liu2018zeroth}.
+\paragraph{Comparison with other ZO Training.} Other techniques have also been reported to improve the convergence of ZO training, such as sparse ZO optimization~\citep{chen2023deepzero,liu2024sparse} and ZO variance-reduced gradient descent (SVRG)~\citep{liu2018zeroth}.
 Although these techniques can improve the convergence of ZO training, they cannot reduce the hardware complexity (i.e., the number of photonic devices needed for hardware implementation).
 The ZO SVRG method needs storing previous gradient information, thus can cause huge memory overhead and is not suitable for photonic implementation.
 Our method, as will be shown in Section~\ref{label: photonic design}, can improve both the convergence and scalability of photonic training.
-Our method may also be combined with these existing approaches to achieve further better performance.
-We leave this to our future work.